Being Thankful for Having Less

 Imagine how much simpler life could be if you were debt free.
 We can help you make a plan to get there.

 An easy way to do this is by asking a simple question each time you plan a purchase.
 Ask yourself, “Is this item a want or a need?”
-If you stop and think about it, you can quickly decide if you really need the very latest game system for your kids or if they are doing just fine with their old one.
+If you stop and think about it, you can quickly decide if you really need the latest game system for your kids or if they are doing just fine with their old one.

 Being grateful is like opening the door to a fuller life.
 You learn to be thankful for your health, which we take for granted until something goes wrong.
-You wake up thankful for what you have, instead of longing for things that are out of reach.
+You wake up thankful for what you have instead of longing for things that are out of reach.
 No matter what’s in store for you, you can find the silver lining when you are thankful for having less.

-Reviewed November 2022
+Reviewed November 2024

 About the Author